Sergeant Reckless: Military service

-Randolph M. Pate, then the commander of the 1st Marine Division, gave Reckless a battlefield promotion from corporal to sergeant in a formal ceremony, complete with reviewing stand, on April 10, 1954, several months after the war ended.
+General Randolph M. Pate, then the commander of the 1st Marine Division, gave Reckless a battlefield promotion from corporal to sergeant in a formal ceremony, complete with reviewing stand, on April 10, 1954, several months after the war ended.
 She was also given a red and gold blanket with insignia.
 Reckless was promoted again, to staff sergeant (E-6), on August 31, 1959, at Camp Pendleton, California.
 This promotion was also awarded by Pate, then the Commandant of the Marine Corps.
 Pate personally presided over the ceremony, and Reckless was honored with a 19-gun salute and a 1,700-man parade of Marines from her wartime unit.
 She was an early example of an animal holding official rank in a branch of the United States military.

 Retirement

 For her exemplary service to the Marine Corps, Reckless was awarded two Purple Hearts (for the wounds received during the Battle of Vegas), a Marine Corps Good Conduct Medal, a Presidential Unit Citation with bronze star, the National Defense Service Medal, a Korean Service Medal, the United Nations Korea Medal, a Navy Unit Commendation, and a Republic of Korea Presidential Unit Citation.
 She would wear these awards on her horse blanket, plus a French Fourragere that the 5th Marines earned in World War I.

 Sergeant Reckless at her stateside rotation ceremony, 1954.
 PFC William Moore is holding her.
 He accompanied her on the trip to America.

 An article in The Saturday Evening Post, published on April 17, 1954, while Reckless was still in Korea, resulted in a campaign by American supporters to get the Marines to bring her to the United States.
 An executive at Pacific Transport Lines, Stan Coppel, read the article and offered to let Reckless ride free on one of his company's ships from Yokohama to San Francisco.
 Prior to her departure for America, a ceremony, including a band, for Reckless' rotation to the United States was held during half time of a football game between the Marine Corps and Army.
 Reckless left Korea for Japan aboard a 1st Marine Aircraft Wing transport plane.
 She then sailed from Yokohama on October 22 aboard the SS Pacific Transport, due in San Francisco on November 5, 1954.
 A typhoon delayed the ship's arrival until the evening of November 9.
 Reckless and her caretakers stayed aboard until the next morning.
 Reckless got sick during the storm and was once knocked out of her stall onto the deck by the storm, which happened near the end of the trip.

 I was surprised at her beauty and intelligence, and believe it or not, her esprit de corps.
 Like any other Marine, she was enjoying a bottle of beer with her comrades.
 She was constantly the center of attraction and was fully aware of her importance.
 If she failed to receive the attention she felt her due, she would deliberately walk into a group of Marines and, in effect, enter the conversation.
 It was obvious the Marines loved her.